jyrikivinen/home/_sources/teaching/thesis_instruction.md

 * <b>Learning a Hierarchical Compositional Visual Shape Vocabulary</b><br>
 Alejandro Cartas<br>
 Master's project, The University of Edinburgh, 2011
-* <b>Sharpness Based Analysis of Images with Low Depth of Field and the Effect of Depth of Field on Image Viewing</b><br>
+* <a href="https://aaltodoc.aalto.fi/handle/123456789/94414">Sharpness Based Analysis of Images with Low Depth of Field and the Effect of Depth of Field on Image Viewing</b><br>
 Susanna Kangas<br>
-MSc (Tech) thesis, Helsinki University of Technology, 2006
+MSc (Tech) thesis, Helsinki University of Technology, 2007
-* <b>Color Naming and Computational Prediction from Natural Images</b><br>
+* <a href="https://aaltodoc.aalto.fi/handle/123456789/93028">Color Naming and Computational Prediction from Natural Images</a><br>
 Tuuli Nurminen<br>
 MSc (Tech) thesis, Helsinki University of Technology, 2005